-There are no proposed or future plans for the Visitor Center area.
+Proposed plans for the Visitor Center area include installation of a play facility.

 The southern portion of this area was renamed the John C. "Jack" Briscoe Group Use Area and is developed for group use activities.
 Facilities in the group use area include 20 campsites with electric hookups, a shower building, a group picnic shelter, a nature trail, a playground, two combination fountain/hydrants, and a group fire ring.